-RAMSR (Rhythm and Movement for Self-Regulation) is an intervention for young children that aims to support their attentional and emotional regulation skills, as well as mental flexibility, inhibition, and working memory (the executive functions).
-The intervention was first designed and piloted in 2016 by Dr Kate Williams (Queensland University of Technology).
+RAMSR (Rhythm and Movement for Self-Regulation) is a program for young children that aims to support their attentional and emotional regulation skills, as well as mental flexibility, inhibition, and working memory (the executive functions).
+The program was first designed and piloted in 2016 by Associate Professor Kate Williams (Queensland University of Technology) and her music therapy and early childhood music education colleagues.
 It is based on a number of neurological areas of research as shown in the below figure, including music therapy, the cognitive benefits of music education, and self-regulation development.
-The program will be the focus of a three year research project running from 2019 to 2021.
+The RAMSR pilot in 2016 showed some early promising benefits for children’s self-regulation development, and the program is the focus of a further clustered randomised control trial across 2019 to 2023.

-The program runs as 16 x 30-minute group sessions run over 8 weeks and has been trailed with children 3 to 5 years-old.
-There are 4 main session plans which become more challenging over time.
-Each session plan contains a series of rhythmic movement activities that encourage beat synchronization and challenge one or more of the executive functions in a fun and engaging way.
+RAMSR is a series of rhythmic movement activities that encourage beat synchronization and challenge one or more of the executive functions in a fun and engaging way.
 Activities are supported by rhythmic auditory cuing and include start / stop (inhibition) games, reversal of instruction games (shifting), and working memory games.
-Sessions end with a yoga-based series of movements to target emotional regulation.
+Sessions end with a calming series of movements to target emotional regulation.
 Extensions of activities are provided to allow for increasing levels of challenge.
 Original backing tracks to provide rhythmic support, and low-cost instrument and visual resource packs have also been created.
-The intervention is designed to be low-cost and able to be run by teachers with no prior music training to ensure dissemination is not limited.
+The program is designed to be low-cost and able to be run by parents, educators, and allied health professionals with no prior music training to ensure dissemination is not limited.

 Why use rhythm and movement to support early childhood self-regulation?
 A bit of neuroscience.